 Star View’s Compton Pride Festival will also be the first PRIDE Festival ever in South Los Angeles, an area often devoid of resources for the LGBTQIA community.

 The celebration will feature entertainers, rides, food trucks, vendors, and a DJ.
 Some performers include Bre-Z, from The CW’s TV show, All American, Britt J from American Idol Season 3 and more.
 James Wright, viral YouTube star, will preside as host.
 It will be an opportunity for LGBTQIA youth and adults to enjoy a safe space and to celebrate their dignity and diversity.

 As of January 4, 2019, the Center’s Friday evening drop-in group; Transgender Perceptions has moved back to room 209 at the Village!

-Parking will still be available for you at our Youth Center on Highland (1220 Highland Ave.
+Parking is available for you at our new Anita May Rosenstein Campus Youth Center on Highland (1118 N. McCadden Pl..
 LA 90038.
-One block from the Village).
+Across the street from the Village).

 Unfortunately, discrimination in the workplace against transgender people is still alarmingly common.
 That’s why the Los Angeles LGBT Center offers services to help transgender women and men develop professional skills, find employment with trans-friendly employers and thrive in the workplace.

 — One-on-one sessions with a client advocate

 — Name and gender change and other legal assistance, both employment and non-employment related, including criminal record expungement